philoye/fontunstack/readme.markdown

 TIPS& TRICKS
 ------------

-*  Be careful with calling FontStack more than once.
+*  Be careful with calling FontUnstack more than once.
 If your selectors overlap, the last one wins and removes and previous font classes.
 Try calling fontUnstack on containing divs for your baseline font, and then call it on particular elements to override.

 ADVANCED USAGE